 The Visitor Center has a WONDERFUL "Kid's Corner" with crafts, coloring books, and field guides for children.
 The Wildlife exhibits give children an up-close look at some of the many "wild" residents of Santee National Wildlife Refuge.
 A touch table allows children (and adults) to see, touch, and feel different objects like turtle shells, feathers, antlers, and various other bio-facts from local wildlife, including a LARGE ALLIGATOR SKULL!

 The Visitor Center is a great place for families to come to find out about trails on the refuge, things to do, and what has been sighted recently on the refuge.
-Checking out a "loaner backpack" or a set of fishing poles and go out and hike a trail or fish along Scott's Lake is a great way for families to spend a day on the refuge.
+Checking out a "loaner backpack" and going out to hike a trail along Scott's Lake is a great way for families to spend a day on the refuge.
 Stop by the visitor center and find out more information about these opportunities.